Sustainable Micro-internships

 Not only will you form quick partnerships with sustainability-minded students from a variety of academic disciplines around the world, but you’ll also challenge your abilities, whilst developing key skills enabling you to thrive in the modern workplace.

-This exclusive opportunity is only available to students at U21 member universities, and is open to students of all disciplines.
 Please note that spaces are very limited, please ensure that you convert times to your timezones before applying.
 If you have any questions, please consult our FAQs.

 Each two week micro-internship has a distinct SDG Focus and will run at different times to allow you to participate around your academic and other commitments.